The page has been translated by Gen AI.

 }

-Code Block.
-Example of Creating aNN Index Vector Field
+Code block. aNN Index Vector Field creation example

-In this example, an index called “picture index” is created with a total of 4 fields.
+In the above example, we create an index called “picture index” with a total of 4 fields.

-• “name” field is of “text” type, which means it is analyzed for text search.
+• “name” field is of “text” type.
+This means it is analyzed for text search.

-• On the other hand, “picture vector” field is 5-dimensional and “name vector” field is 3-dimensional.
+• In contrast, “picture vector” field is 5-dimensional, “name vector“ field is 3-dimensional.

 Color mode